karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 Remember to replace the placeholders (`<repository-host>`, `<repository-port>`, `<username>`, `<password>`, `<remote-server-ip-or-hostname>`, `<path-to-ssh-key>`, and `<destination-path>`) with the appropriate values specific to your setup.

 ## Exercise 9

+- [x] Task 1: Open the necessary port on the server firewall
+  - Log in to your DigitalOcean account and navigate to the "Networking" section.
+  - Locate your server (Droplet) in the list and click on its name to access its settings.
+  - In the server settings, navigate to the "Firewall" tab.
+  - Click on the "Add Rule" button to create a new firewall rule.
+  - In the "Type" dropdown, select "Custom".
+  - Specify the port number that your application is running on (e.g., `8080`) in the "Port Range" field.
+  - Select the appropriate protocol (TCP or UDP) based on your application's requirements.
+  - Optionally, you can restrict the source IP addresses allowed to access the specified port by entering them in the "Sources" field.
+If you want to allow access from any IP address, leave it empty.
+  - Provide a meaningful name for the firewall rule (e.g., "Allow Port 8080").
+  - Click the "Create Firewall Rule" button to save the rule.

+- [x] Task 2: Test access from the browser
+  - Open a web browser on your local machine.
+  - Enter the public IP address or domain name of your DigitalOcean server, followed by the port number specified in the firewall rule.
+  - For example, if your server's IP address is `123.456.789.0` and the application is running on port `8080`, enter `http://123.456.789.0:8080` in the browser's address bar.
+  - Press Enter to access the application.
+  - If the firewall rule is configured correctly and the application is running, you should see the application's interface in the browser.
+  - Test the functionality of your application to ensure it is accessible and working as expected.

+Note: Make sure you have the correct IP address or domain name of your DigitalOcean server.
+You can find this information in your DigitalOcean account's Droplet settings.

+If you encounter any issues accessing the application, double-check the firewall rule configuration and ensure that the application is running correctly on the server.

+Remember to follow security best practices and only open the necessary ports required by your application.
+Regularly monitor and review your server's firewall settings to ensure the security of your deployment.